Ali Asjad Malhi: Political career

 He was later elected to the National Assembly of Pakistan in 2002.
 He defeated the Independent candidate Armaghan Subhani.

 He served as Federal Minister of Information Technology and Telecommunications Division as well as minister of State for Defense.

 Malhi was a former member of Pakistan Muslim League (Q) and joined Pakistan Tehreek-e-Insaf in 2014.

-Ali Asjad lost to PML-N Candidate Syed Iftikhar Ul Hassan in the 2018 general election.
-In the 2021 bye election, Ali Asjad lost to PML-N Candidate Syeda Nosheen Iftikhar.
+Malhi contested to become a member of the National Assembly from NA-75 Sialkot-IV but lost to PML-N Candidate Syed Iftikhar Ul Hassan in the 2018 general election.

+In a 2021 by-election in NA-75 Sialkot-IV, Malhi lost to PML-N candidate Syeda Nosheen Iftikhar.